 There's currently no knowing what Apple will call the new iPhone, but we suspect it will move from stainless steel back to aluminium to bring the price down, while retaining that 19:9 display and using Face ID rather than Touch ID in a home button.
 We'd expect Apple to offer a couple of sizes in this design, making some differentiation between the two as it does with the iPhone 8 and 8 Plus currently.
 At the moment, however, there's no evidence to say exactly what might happen.

-We can expect the iPhone 9 to launch in October 2018 but there may also be an iPhone SE2, too.
+We can expect the iPhone 9 to launch in October 2018 but there may also be an iPhone SE2 before then, too.

-BlackBerry maker TCL has announced a new bronze version of the KeyOne, but in doing so, also confirmed that BlackBerry has plans for new phones in 2018.
+BlackBerry Mobile maker TCL has announced a new bronze version of the KeyOne, but in doing so, also confirmed that BlackBerry Mobile has plans for new phones in 2018.
 Not just one phone, two, in fact.
 Recent leaks have suggested that there's a KeyTwo in the works - or it could be the KeyOne 2, we don't yet have a confirmed name.

 You can expect updated specs, a slightly more angular design and a sleeker look.